Gayal: In culture

 The gayal is the state animal of Arunachal Pradesh and Nagaland.
 Gayal are reared for meat, milk, and ceremonial purposes, and are of economic, social, and cultural importance in many different ethnic groups in its range.
 They are known primarily as a meat animal, being used most often as a dairy animal in Northeast India and Bhutan.
 24 ethnic groups across China, Bangladesh, Myanmar, and India have been recorded as being associated with gayal farming.

 The role of the gayal is central to the lives of many residents of these areas, including transhumant ones who pair gayal herding with sago palm harvesting.

 The gayal is particularly important in the lifeways of the Tani peoples, including the Idu Mishmi, Nyishi, Galo, Adi (Bangni-Booker Lhobas including Pasi, Padam, Minyong), and of the Naga peoples, including the Ao Naga, Chang Naga, Konyak Naga, Khiamniungan Naga, Sangtam Naga, Sümi Naga, and Yimkhiung Naga.
 Gayal ownership is generally a signal of prosperity and high social status, and they are traditionally used as a form of currency, being exchanged for goods and alliances and used to pay fines and dowries.
-They also play a central role in religious ceremonies as a sacrifical animal or as a source of meat for festivals, feasts, religious and cultural events, and social gatherings.
+They also play a central role in religious ceremonies as a sacrificial animal or as a source of meat for festivals, feasts, religious and cultural events, and social gatherings.
 Sacrifice of a gayal generally is considered to bring honor and fortune to an individual or group, appease deities, and bring blessings, and the meat and blood of sacrificed gayal is auspicious.